cloudeninc/clouden-cdk-aws-lambda-typescript/README.md

 # TypeScript Build Step for AWS CDK Lambda Functions

-Copyright (C) Clouden Oy 2019, author Kenneth Falck <kennu@clouden.net>.
+Copyright (C) Clouden Oy 2019-2020, author Kenneth Falck <kennu@clouden.net>.

 Released under the MIT license.

 Versioning indicates compatibility with AWS CDK major and minor versions.
-1.5.x will be compatible with AWS CDK 1.5.x and so on.
+1.35.x will be compatible with AWS CDK 1.35.x and so on.
+AWS CDK has recently stabilized significantly and usually this module is compatible with the latest version.

 ## Overview